Carlos Santana Preview, Player Props: Brewers vs. Marlins

 Carlos Santana At The Plate

-- Santana has had at least one RBI in 35.7% of his games this season (46 of 129), with more than one RBI 19 times (14.7%).
-He has also accounted for three or more of his team's runs in six contests.
+- Santana has picked up an RBI in 35.4% of his games this season, with more than one RBI in 14.6% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.